 Customers who make little use of their connection and have an annual operating time of less than 600 hours pay different grid fees.
 In that case, the grid fee for kW-contracted is half the regular grid fee for kW-contracted and the kW-max is calculated per week, with the price consisting of 18/52e (about 35%) of the regular kW-max per month.

-This brings TenneT's total revenue in 2019 to almost 538 million euros.
+This brings TenneT's total revenue in 2020 to 745 million euros.

 The grid fees were then set in such a way that the expected revenue per grid level corresponds to the maximum revenue that TenneT is entitled to receive, taking into account the distribution between the different tariff elements.
 If, afterwards, it turns out that the revenue actually deviated from the allowed revenue because the volumes were different from those forecasted, the difference will be settled in a later tariff decision.
 As a result, TenneT always receives the revenue allowed by the ACM.